-Making plastic biodegradable can be accomplished either by making resin from plants to create bioplastics or adding a catalyst to conventional polyethylenes to hasten the degradation time to a few years instead of hundreds of years.
-Whether additive approach results in true BIOdegradation is a matter of hot debate.
+Biodegradable are made by making resin from plants to create bioplastics .
+Adding a catalyst to conventional plastics to hasten the degradation after exposure is another approach.
+Whether the latter results in true BIOdegradation is a matter of hot debate.

 We are neutral about which approach is the most sustainable packaging.
 We only point out the basic pros and cons of biodegradable plastic to help you decide what is right for you and your budget.
 Visit our plastic film options page for a decision guide.